Seeed-Studio/wiki-documents/docs/ReSpeaker_2_Mics_Pi_HAT.md

 ## Extract Voice

-We use [PyAudio python library](https://people.csail.mit.edu/hubert/pyaudio/) to extract voice through USB.
+We use [PyAudio python library](https://people.csail.mit.edu/hubert/pyaudio/) to extract voice.

 We also can use python script to extract voice.